Skip to main content

 capsule secret

-Use secret for app-owned credentials such as model keys, OAuth client secrets, and internal service tokens.
+Use secret for app-owned credentials such as model keys, OAuth client secrets, and service tokens.

 Common commands